pragun25/Zomato-Data-Analysis-SQL/README.md

 - The app_pageviews table follows a simplified journey of `/home` → `/search` → `/restaurants` → `/menu` → `/cart` → `/thankyou` page (Order Confirmation), although in practice the ordering path may vary.
 For the purposes of this analysis, each session is limited to producing at most one order, with no multi-restaurant orders.

 - The orders table contains delivery time for cancelled orders, which in these cases represents the cancellation time.
 All total_price / price fields in orders, order_items, order_items_cancelled, and menu are inclusive of GST and discounts.
-The refund_amount in order_items_cancelled is equal to the total price excluding the delivery fee; therefore, the net_orders view was created for accurate loss and revenue analysis.
+The amount_of_refund in order_items_cancelled is equal to the total price excluding the delivery fee; therefore, the net_orders view was created for accurate loss and revenue analysis.

 Note: As this dataset is synthetic and intended for portfolio demonstration, certain values may not reflect Zomato’s actual business metrics.
 The data covers the period from July 2024 to June 2025, with incomplete July 2025 figures shown as running totals.